pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 The question remains: **"How do I know those cross reference numbers 'xref' of images?"**.
 There are two answers to this:

 a. **"Inspect the page objects"** Loop through the document's page number list and execute :meth:`Document.getPageImageList` for each page number.
-The result is a list of list, and its items look like ``[xref, smask, ...]``, containing the xref of an image shown on that page.
-This xref can then be used with one of the above methods.
+The result is a list of list, and its items look like ``[xref, smask, ...]``, containing the :data:`xref` of an image shown on that page.
+This :data:`xref` can then be used with one of the above methods.
 Use this method for **valid (undamaged)** documents.
 Be wary however, that the same image may be referenced multiple times (by different pages), so you might want to provide a mechanism avoiding multiple extracts.
 b. **"No need to know"** Loop through the list of **all xrefs** of the document and perform a :meth:`Document.extractImage` for each one.
-If the returned dictionary is empty, then continue -- this xref is no image.
+If the returned dictionary is empty, then continue -- this :data:`xref` is no image.
 Use this method if the PDF is **damaged (unusable pages)**.
 Note that a PDF often contains "pseudo-images" ("stencil masks") with the special purpose to specify the transparency of some other image.
 You may want to provide logic to exclude those from extraction.
 Also have a look at the next section.

 For both extraction approaches, there exist ready-to-use general purpose scripts: